-The Board of the BCSARA, within its' role of advising government on all matters pertaining to ground and inland SAR, recommends:

-- That the Province of B.C. proceeds to establish a foundation within legislation for the stated purpose of supporting Search and Rescue.
-BCSARA is prepared to work with EMBC staff and other Provincial agencies to further define the model to benefit all parties, once agreement in principle is reached. - 2.
-That the Province of B.C. provide assured adequate annual funding for the foundation, while BCSARA suggests consideration of funding from gaming proceeds outside direct grants it is recognized the source of funding is the Provinces purview.
+- 1. The Board of the BCSARA, within its' role of advising government on all matters pertaining to Search and Rescue, recommends that the Province of B.C. agrees to establish a Search and Rescue Fund for the stated purpose of supporting Search and Rescue, presents another model to address the issues stated in the proposal, or increases funding and support to the recommended levels within EMBC.
+BCSARA is prepared to work with EMBC staff and other Provincial agencies to further define a model to benefit all parties, once agreement in principle is reached. - 2.
+That the Province of B.C. provide assured adequate annual funding and support as presented in the proposal for Search and Rescue.
+While BCSARA suggests consideration of funding from Gaming proceeds outside Community Direct Grants it is recognized the source of funding is the Provinces purview. - 3.
+That representatives from the Province and BCSARA meet with the Union of British Columbia Municipalities (UBCM) to confirm their support and assistance in messaging the need to maintain Authorities funding and in-kind support to local SAR Groups, and to recommend other Local Authorities provide support.